ivanliu1989/Driver-Telematics-Analysis/README.md

 For this competition, Kaggle participants must come up with a "telematic fingerprint" capable of distinguishing when a trip was driven by a given driver.
 The features of this driver fingerprint could help assess risk and form a crucial piece of a larger telematics puzzle.

 #### FINAL SOLUTION:
-An ensemble model of random forest, neural networks and gradient boosting.
+An ensemble model of random forest, neural networks and gradient boosting. <br>
-Have also tried other models like SVMs (Linear,Radial kernel), logistic regression, naive bayes, knn and kmeans, but no improvement found.
+Have also tried other models like SVMs (Linear,Radial kernel), logistic regression, naive bayes, knn and kmeans, but no improvement found. <br>
 Have also implemented a very simple trip match method to gain a small boost based on basic ensemble model.
-More advanced trip matching method can be developed if there are more time and more capable machines provided.
+More advanced trip matching method can be developed if there are more time and more capable machines provided. <br>
-Private ranking: 77th/1562 (5%)
+Private ranking: 77th/1562 (5%) <br>

 #### TIPS:
 1. one driver in one car